A Murder Mystery

 I donít care, but not a murder mystery.

-Keywords: Poems about murder and dismemberment, poems about killing people, poems about law and order, poems about csi miami, Carl Kenneth Kummerlowe of Scottsdale, Arizona killed my uncle Harley Kimbro then spent many years in prison before being paroled to live in Virginia.
+Keywords: Poems about murder and dismemberment, killing people, law and order, poems about csi miami, Carl Kenneth Kummerlowe of Scottsdale, Arizona killed my uncle Harley Kimbro then spent many years in prison before being paroled to live in Virginia.